joeymeech/Twitter-New-Username-Bot/README.md

 the browser won't even pop up, this is better for just leaving it on in the background.

-I personaly just used this running in the background 24/7 on my desktop PC and it has worked multiple times in the past.

 Requirments:

 You need python 3 installed onto your device